lvc0107/CONAE_WRF_CHIMERE/README.md

    1) `docker start chimere_container`
    2) `docker exec -it chimere_container /bin/tcsh`
    3) `./chimere_v2020r3/chimere.sh` TODO COMPLETE
-   4) Get the results from the output_chimere folder
+   4) Get the results from the output_chimere folder.

 # TODO
-1) output volumes
+1) output volumes.
-2) check Chimere in online mode
+2) check Chimere in online mode.
-3) Check multiples instances of the container in the host
+3) Check multiples instances of the container in the host.
    1) Docker compose or K8
-4) openmpi in the host in order to link multiples containers
+4) openmpi in the host in order to link multiples containers.